zvanderbosch/zvanderbosch.github.io/debris_monitoring.md

 # New Debris Candidate

 A newly discovered system exihibiting dips similar those seen in ZTF J0139+5245, but recurring on a slightly longer timescale of about 180-190 days.
-Currently investigating the nature of this object, but providing the ZTF DR17 and ongoing LCO observations here for those interested in monitorig the dip events.
+Currently investigating the nature of this object, but providing the ZTF DR19 and ongoing LCO observations here for those interested in monitorig the dip events.

-Last Updated on **June 9th, 2023**
+Last Updated on **December 4th, 2023**
 Most recent data point on **June 8th, 2023**
 {% include j0850_bokeh_plot.html %}